 - WordPress v.
 3.8 (With the git clone command, you’ll have access to all tagged releases of WordPress, but the puppet script currently creates a database appropriate for v.
 3.8.
 Earlier versions have not been tested at this writing.
 See the roadmap sections for more detai about where the project is going.)

 Now That It’s Up and Running, Now What?

-You can use this environemnt to create, modify and experiment with Wordpress theming and modules - either your own development or testing plugins for use on your ‘real’ Wordpress site.
+You can use this environment to create, modify and experiment with WordPress theming and modules - either your own development or testing plugins for use on your ‘real’ WordPress site.

 The Vagrantpress puppet script creates a folder called

 wordpress in the directory where the Vagrant virtual machine is running - you can create your own themes and modules in the

 wp-content directory as you would for any other type of WordPress development.
 This directory will also exist “on the host system”, allowing you to use the development tools/editors of your choice.

 How Do I Get Help or Contribute to the project?